--These projects are inactive--

 Under BOS-X, DOE is funding new components and system designs to overcome scientific, technological, and engineering barriers to achieving safe, very low-cost, high-reliability BOS hardware.

-Learn more about SunShot's other systems integration funding programs.
+Learn more about SunShot's other funding programs.